jamesgpearce/confess/README.md

 # confess.js

 A small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze web pages.
+Currently it performs two tasks:

+ * Generation of an *appcache* manifest for a web app
+ * Simple *performance* analysis of a web page and its resources

+## Examples

-One useful application of this is to enumerate a web app's resources for the purposes of creating a cache manifest file to make your apps run offline:
+confess.js can enumerate a web app's resources for the purposes of creating a cache manifest file to make your apps run offline.

 For example...